-and earn interest.
-Then, fund-holders, or "donor advisers" recommend that the sponsoring organization, which maintains and operates the fund, make grants to specific charities.
-The only requirement is that the funds must be distributed to an organization with 501(c)(3) public charity status.
-As an added bonus, charitable giving is streamlined through simplified recordkeeping.
+Donors contribute cash, publicly traded stock or other assets to the donor-advised fund and the cash or proceeds from the sale of assets are held in an account where they can be invested and earn interest.
+Then, fundholders, or "donor advisers" recommend that the sponsoring organization, which maintains and operates the fund, make grants to specific charities.
+The only requirement is that the funds must be distributed to an organization with 501(c)(3) public bonus, charitable giving is streamlined through simplified recordkeeping.